Shivam13602/Hospital-Management-System/README.md

 # Hospital Management System

 A comprehensive hospital management system that handles patient data, appointments, staff management, billing, and inventory.
-This project is built with [your tech stack here] to provide a seamless experience for hospital administration.
+This project is built with .NET Framework. to provide a seamless experience for hospital administration.

 ## Features